Pet Insurance Icon

 Public liability

-As mentioned previously pet insurance can also include an element of public liability cover should your animal injure someone or do damage to their property (including another pet or livestock).
-This cover is normally reserved for dogs, but it can also be extended to venomous exotic pets too.
+Pet insurance can include an element of public liability (also called third-party liability) cover should your animal injure someone or damage their property (including another pet or livestock).
+This can help to cover the cost of legal fees and compensation costs.

 Boarding costs